mathbitQ/merge_video_project/README.md

 (These libraries are not available in Windows and these are required from FFmpeg library)

 4. Compiles all sources code from **src**.
-Notes that you should have linked all the required libraries and includes files from both wxWidgets and ffmpeg libraries.
+Notes that you should have linked all the required libraries and includes files from both wxWidgets and FFmpeg libraries.

 ## Linking parameter
 	`-lavformat -lavcodec -lswresample -lswscale -lavutil -lavdevice -lavfilter -lz -lWs2_32 -liconv -lSecur32 -lole32 -lbcrypt -lstrmiids`